minie4/imagetopdf/README.md

 # Image to PDF Converter
-A small webapp to convert images into a PDF file
+A small webapp to convert images to a PDF file

 ## Usage
 You can use the WebApp on this URL: